 Despite these benefits, compliance with energy codes could be better.
 Initiatives for training, outreach, and enforcement to boost compliance are severely underfunded.
 However, some jurisdictions are finding ways to raise compliance rates even with constraints on their budgets and time.

 Now in its fifth year, the Standard Bearers Award is presented by IMT and the International Code Council (ICC), recognizing state and local jurisdictions and individuals who have raised compliance with energy codes and achieved energy reduction in buildings using smart, cost-effective strategies.

-The winners of the 2015 Standard Bearers Awards are:
+The 2016 Standard Bearers Award winners are: